slowernews/wisdom-tldr/chapters/2-1_relation_cooperation.md

 > *"Your friends are the ones that go to your funeral in a day of rain."
 -- vox populi*

-> *"Everyone sees what you appear to be, few experience what you really are."
--- Niccoló Machiavelli [1469]*

 > *"Love your neighbour, yet don’t pull down your hedge."
 -- Benjamin Franklin [1706]*